aardy1/Charts/README.md

 ## Running Knowtiphy Charts using a JVM

-To run using a JVM, you first need to unzip the charts file into `HOME/Documents/Knowtipy Charts`, where `HOME` is your home directory.
+To run using a JVM, you first need to unzip the charts file into `HOME/Documents/Knowtipy Charts`, where `HOME` is your home directory, so you will have `HOME/Documents/Knowtipy Charts/ENC/US_REGION08/*`.

-You should then be able to run the app out of your IDE.
+You should then be able to run the app out of your IDE, or by going to the root dir of the project and doing `gradle run`.

 ## Building a Native Image

-The gradle build is configured to allow native image builds using Graal.
+The gradle build is configured for native image builds using Graal.

 To get the build to work you will need a couple of things: